 Motorcycle Accident FAQs

 According to the North Carolina Department of Transportation, in 2012, there were more than 4,250 motorcycle accidents reported throughout the state.
-That’s nearly 12 accidents per day.
+That’s more than 12 accidents per day.
 When an accident happens, most victims and their families are left with unanswered questions such as how could this happen, why did this happen, and what are my legal rights?

 - What are the most common causes of motorcycle accidents?